GDQuest/website/content/tutorial/godot/2d/top-down-movement/index.md

 		get_tree().change_scene(rotate_move_scene)
 ```

-Remember to add these three actions to the input maps of the project as we have seen before.
+Remember to add these three actions to the project's input maps, as we have seen before.